Criteria and restrictions to access reception conditions

 For applicants under an outgoing Dublin procedure, reception conditions are provided until the actual transfer to another Member State.
 Reception is offered for no longer than one month after the notification of the inadmissibility decision, subject to a possible extension.

 Access to reception conditions is conditional to the applicant’s inclusion within official asylum reception places, which give access to all other services provided.
-This means that applicants who can afford or decide to provide themselves with independent accommodation are in practice cut off the system, and have no guaranteed access to financial support and assistance foreseen in reception centres.
+This means that applicants who can afford or decide to provide themselves with independent accommodation are in practice cut off the system and have no guaranteed access to financial support and assistance foreseen in reception centres.

 According to the 2022 Regulation, people who arrive in Spain from the Moroccan border and have to be initially hosted within the Ceuta and Melilla’s Migrant Temporary Stay Centres (CETI) to be later transferred to the Spanish peninsula.
 This provision represents a change of the previous situation as in practice persons applying for asylum in Ceuta and Melilla started benefitting the full services provided within the reception system only when transferred to mainland, but not during their stay in the CETI.

-Cases of asylum seekers living on the streets because of the saturation of the reception system and the delays in the formalisation of the asylum applications continued to be reported in 2024.[2]
-In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2 months deadline to address the deficiencies of its system.[3]
-No further developments on the case were registered at the time of writing of this report, as the case remains pending.[4]
-In December 2024, the Network of Organisations for the Assistance to Homeless Persons in Alicante (Red de Entidades para la Atención a Personas Sin Hogar de Alicante – Reapsha) denounced that 240 persons lived on the streets in Alicante, which represents an increase compared to the previous year.
-The network reported that, among them, there are also asylum applicants and UAMs aged out.[5]
+In January 2023, the EU Commission started an infringement procedure against Spain for not having transposed completely and correctly the EU norms on reception conditions, giving to Spain a 2-month deadline to address the deficiencies of its system.[8]
+No further developments on the case were registered at the time of writing of this report, as the case remains pending.[9]

 The assessment of resources

-The latest publicly available Reception Handbook from 2021 and the Reception Regulation specifies that the lack of sufficient resources is one of the requirements for receiving reception conditions.[10]
+The latest publicly available Reception Handbook and the Reception Regulation specifies that the lack of sufficient resources is one of the requirements for receiving reception conditions.[10]
 At any stage of the reception phase, asylum seekers have the obligation to declare the incomes they receive.
 Only actual incomes are verified, while savings are not, because it is expected that asylum seekers applying for reception conditions do not have sufficient economic resources to provide to their subsistence.

 Three-phase approach to reception